 The "exhibition tour" not only included the "Schiller Museum" in Weimar, but also "Haus der Kunst" in Munich and the "Historisches Museum" in Speyer.

 PIN.
 YOUNG CIRCLE (voluntary)

-As a member on the advisory board of the PIN.Freunde der Pinakothek der Moderne e.V., Dietlinde Behncke initiated the PIN.Young Circle.
+As a member on the advisory board of the PIN.Freunde der Pinakothek der Moderne e.V., Dietlinde Behncke initiated and founded the PIN.Young Circle.
 Its program aims at young and supporting members to further integrate them in the larger PIN.
 Freunde der Pinakothek der Moderne e.V. society.
 PIN.Young Circle focuses on "collecting for a public institution".
 Questions it aims to answer are: "Where do I get information?" or "How do I recognize true art?".
 These lead to events and travels to raise the junior's awareness for what makes a piece of art a collectible and create a more differentiated view on art itself.
 PIN.Young Circle also uses a small budget make an annual purchase of one piece of art for the PIN.Young Circle Collection of the Pinakothek der Moderne.